Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 ### Working, sort of

 - [x] Sometimes need to turn off and reopen the monitor after wakeup from sleep
-- [x] Screen goes black but the PC still running when Win and macOS have the same refresh rate (I can't fix this but will merge the pull request)

 ### Not working at the moment